-We have entered into employment agreements with our CEO and COO to reflect their current compensation arrangements and to include additional restrictive covenants, including a two-year non-competition provision (as permissible by applicable state law) and a two year no solicitation and no disparagement provision.
+We have entered into employment agreements with our CEO and COO to reflect their current compensation arrangements and to include additional restrictive covenants, including a two year non-competition provision (as permissible by applicable state law) and a two year no solicitation and no disparagement provision.
 The employment agreement for each of our CEO and COO provides for continuing at-will employment from the executive until the earlier of the termination of employment of the executive with the Company or the termination of the employment agreement.
-Under the terms of the employment agreements, each of these officers is entitled to a base salary per annum of \$330,000 for our CEO and \$260,000 for our COO, eligible for an annual bonuses to be granted by the Board or Compensation Committee based on performance objectives and targets established annually and may receive an annual salary increase commensurate with such officer's performance during the year.
+Under the terms of the employment agreements, each of these officers is entitled to a base salary, eligible for an annual bonus and may receive an annual salary increase commensurate with such officer's performance during the year.
 Bonuses and salary increases are at the discretion and established by the Board of Directors.
 Our CEO and COO are also entitled to participate in the 2021 Incentive Award Plan and in any profit sharing, qualified and nonqualified retirement plans and any health, life, accident, disability insurance, vacation, paid time off, supplemental medical reimbursement insurance, or benefit plans or programs as we may choose to make available now or in the future.
-Our CEO and COO are also entitled to annual fringe benefits and perquisites and reimbursement for resconable and necessary out-of-pocket business, entertainment, and travel expenses incurred in connection with the performance of their duties.
-In addition, the employment agreements contain provisions providing for severance payments (including up to 12 months of base salary) and continuation of benefits under certain circumstances including termination by us without cause (as defined in the employment agreement), upon execution of a general release of claims in favor of us.
+Our CEO and COO are also entitled to annual fringe benefits and perquisites and reimbursement for reasonable and necessary out-of-pocket business, entertainment, and travel expenses incurred in connection with the performance of their duties.
+In addition, the employment agreements contain provisions providing for severance payments and continuation of benefits under certain circumstances including termination by us without cause (as defined in the employment agreement), upon execution of a general release of claims in favor of us.
 Each employment agreement also contains covenants relating to confidentiality and non-competition (as permissible by applicable state law).